opnsense/docs/source/manual/how-tos/dynamic_routing_ospf.rst

 This guide will enhance what has been introduced in the previous section, introducing two WAN connections and two VPN tunnels for seamless failover in case a connection goes down.

-OPNsense A has one WAN connection and will initiate two IPsec VTI tunnels to OPNsense B which has two WAN connections.
+Router A has one WAN connection and will initiate two IPsec VTI tunnels to Router B which has two WAN connections.
 Both sides should have static public IP addresses for the most stable setup.

 Network Diagram